Centre International de Recherches sur l'Anarchisme: Recent history

+In 2020 the Lausanne library held 20,000 books and pamphlets and 4,000 periodicals (100 of which were active).

 Publications

-CIRA has published a yearly bulletin since 1959, which is available to subscribers and also online.
-The bulletin contains a list of acquisitions and information about research, libraries and conferences.
-The edited collection Refuser de parvenir was published by the CIRA collective in 2016 following discussions held at CIRA in 2013 and 2014.
+CIRA has published a yearly bulletin since 1959, which is available to subscribers and is also online.
+(Note: The Spring 2025 issue of the Bulletin is here.)
+The bulletin contains articles in French, Spanish, Italian and English, along with listings of their acquisitions for the year, and information about research, libraries and conferences.
+The edited collection Refuser de parvenir (The refusal to make a career) was published by the CIRA collective in 2016 following discussions held at CIRA in 2013 and 2014.